fuchicorp/terraform-helm-chart/README.md

 You can see the `repository` replaced to right value

-Crated for FuchiCorp developed by DevOps Team
+Created for FuchiCorp developed by FuchiCorp DevOps team enjoy using it